 For example, if we have three API Stores, and one is a super tenant and other two are tenant stores, you can configure these three external stores as shown below.

 In a multi-tenant environment, each tenant can publish to different external Stores by changing the above file in their tenant space.
 For more information on how APIs appear and are available for subscription in a multi-tenant environment, see API visibility and subscription.
 Note that publishing to an external Store only means that the API is advertised there.
 To subscribe, you must always register and sign in to the original publisher's tenant Store.

 id: The external store identifier, which is a unique value.

-The URL of the API store of the current APIM deployment.
+The URL of the API Store of the current API-M deployment.
 This is the URL to the API in the original publisher's store.
 APIs that are published to external stores are redirected to this URL.

-The URL of the API Store.
+The URL of the external API Store.

 The credentials of a user who has permissions to create and publish APIs.

-Registry changes are applied dynamically.
+The registry changes are applied dynamically.
 You do not need to restart the server.

 - You can select multiple external API stores and click Save to publish your API to them.

-- If the API creator updates the API after publication to external stores, either the creator or a publisher can simply push those changes to the published stores by selecting the stores and clicking Save again.
+- If the API creator updates the API after publication to external stores, either the creator or a publisher can simply push those changes to the published stores by selecting the stores, and clicking Save again.